 - the limits of detection or quantification for all tested substances.

-If you intend to import and supply CBD products you will need to hold a Licence issued under the Medicines Act 1981.
+If you intend to import and supply CBD products you will need to hold a licence issued under the Medicines Act 1981.
 This licence must expressly authorise the specific CBD product being imported or supplied.
 A medicinal cannabis licence is not required.

-Before you import a specific CBD product for the first time, you will need to apply to the Medicinal Cannabis Agency for a product assessment to verify it meets the definition of a CBD product and meets the medicinal cannabis minimum quality standard.
+Before you import a specific CBD product for supply for the first time, you will need to apply to the Medicinal Cannabis Agency for a product assessment to verify it meets the definition of a CBD product and meets the medicinal cannabis minimum quality standard.